Chief operating Officer

 After nearly 20 years in the aerospace training domain he has more recently returned to his manufacturing routes and was appointed to mobilise and manage the transfer of manufacturing capability into the Kingdom of Saudi Arabia as part of the UK commitment to support the Saudi Vision 2030.

 He has extensive experience of living and working in Saudi Arabia and has undertaken several short term deployments internationally.
-He has also written and co-presented Training related papers at ITEC and the Royal Aeronautical Society.
+He has also written and co-presented Training related papers at ITEC and the Royal Aeronautical Society, and more recently became a published author.

-He has recently taken early retirement and is now seeking a more relax life as a Sewing machine mechanic, Project and Training Management Consultant, & actively supporting the ETSA organisation.
+He took early retirement in 2019 and is now seeking a more relax life as a Sewing machine mechanic, Project and Training Management Consultant, & actively supports the ETSA Organisation.